citiususc/Linguakit/README.md

       -json   'link' option: json output format of entity linking (by default) -xml    'link' option: xml output format of entity linking

+      1-100   'sum' option: percentage of the input text that will be summarized (by default 10%)

       -s       'sent' and 'recog' options: if <input> is a string and not a file
 ```